Prayer Changes Things, and Prayer Changed Me

 Get the ebook here.

-2 thoughts on “Prayer Changes Things, and Prayer Changed Me
+4 responses to “Prayer Changes Things, and Prayer Changed Me”

 You kind of cheated.
 You promised something personal and didn’t indulge us.